 Emaar Malls shares jump 12 percent on listing

-DUBAI, United Arab Emirates (AP) — Shares in the owner of the Middle East's largest mall jumped a little past 12 percent Thursday in the first day of trading on the Dubai stock exchange after its initial public offering.
+DUBAI, United Arab Emirates (AP) — Shares in the owner of the Middle East's largest mall jumped over 12 percent in the first day of trading on the Dubai stock exchange after its initial public offering.

-Shares in Emaar Malls Group, which owns The Dubai Mall, peaked at one point during trading to almost 3.5 dirhams (95 cents) from the 2.9 dirhams (78 cents) it listed in its IPO.
+Shares in Emaar Malls Group, which owns The Dubai Mall, peaked at one point Thursday to almost 3.5 dirhams (95 cents) from the 2.9 dirhams (78 cents) it listed in its IPO.
 Shares closed at 3.25 dirhams (88 cents).

-Emaar had sold a 15.4 percent stake in Emaar Malls Group in a $1.6 billion IPO last month that was the biggest in Dubai since 2007, just before the emirate was hit by a financial crisis.
+Emaar had sold a 15.4 percent stake in Emaar Malls Group in a $1.6 billion IPO last month that was the biggest in Dubai since 2007.